RWS/studio-api-docs/apiconcepts/integration/project_creator.md

-Project Creator
+# Project Creator
-==

-This class transforms a list of ProjectRequests into the corresponding file based projects using a project template.
+This class transforms a list of ProjectRequests into file-based projects using a project template.

-This task is carried out by the Execute method.
-It calls the CreateProject method for each request and using the CreateProject method in the Project Automation API creates a new instance of FileBasedProject and adds files from the ProjectRequest object.
-It then uses FileBasedProjectReference to run a Scan task on the files followed by a DefaultTaskSequence after which it saves the new project.
-The sample also illustrates how the ProgressChanged and MessageReported events are handled.
+The Execute method drives this transformation.
+It calls CreateProject for each request, which uses the Project Automation API to create a new FileBasedProject instance.
+Files from the ProjectRequest object are added to the project.
+The sample then runs a Scan task and a DefaultTaskSequence, saves the project, and handles ProgressChanged and MessageReported events.

 # [C#](#tab/tabid-1)
 ```cs